|Tuition fee:|| |

 PLUS experience of working with people in a helping capacity.

-* Students are expected to attend an interview and submit a separate personal statement of at least 500 words in support of their interest in pursuing counselling training.
+Applicants are required to submit a separate personal statement of at least 500 words in support of their interest in pursuing counsellor training.
+Eligible applicants will then be invited to attend a small group information session, plus a formal one to one interview.

-* Applicants with suitable prior learning may seek direct entry.
-These applicants can gain exemption from three of the courses (Year 1) thereby completing the programme in two years, or six of the courses (Years 1 and 2) thereby completing the programme in one year.
+Applicants with suitable prior learning may seek direct entry.
+You may gain exemption from the three year one courses thereby completing the programme in two years.

-Students educated in a language other than English should have an IELTS score of 6.5 or above or an equivalent rating in another language testing system.
-Alternatively, students can enter via the University of Greenwich International Pre-Masters' Programme.
+Applicants who do not have English as their first language, must have an IELTS score of 7.0 or above or an equivalent rating in another recognised language testing system.

 * Alumni Progression Bursary